Transformations of High-Level Synthesis Codes for High-Performance Computing

-Since the schedules of memory and computational modules are independent, \texttt{ReadA} can run ahead of \texttt{PE}, ensuring that memory is always read at the maximum bandwidth of the interface (\secref{oversubscription} and \secref{striping} will cover how to increase this bandwidth).
+Since the schedules of memory and computational modules are independent, \texttt{ReadA} can run ahead of \texttt{PE}, ensuring that memory is always read at the maximum bandwidth of the interface (\secref{memory_buffering} and \secref{striping} will cover how to increase this bandwidth).
 From the point of view of the computational PE, both $A_0$ and $A_1$ are read in parallel, as shown on \coderef{parallel_pop} in \listingref{with_memory_extraction}, hiding initialization time and inconsistent memory producers in the synchronization implied by the data streams.

 An important use case of memory extraction appears in the stencil code in \listingref{stencil_dataflow}, where it is necessary to separate the memory accesses such that the PEs are agnostic of whether data is produced/consumed by a neighboring PE or by a memory module.
 Memory access extraction is also useful for performing data layout transformations in fast on-chip memory.
 For example, we can change the schedule of reads from $\matr{A}$ in \listingref{gemm_replication} to a more efficient scheme by buffering values in on-chip memory, while streaming them to the kernel according to the original schedule.